 This is how Bob described her creation: “She wriggled and kicked as excited hands tried to dress her and attach the strings.
 A moment later she was flinging her arms about and leaping in the air!
 She was alive and how happy she was!
 Then she stopped and for a moment, she thought… then in a loud clear voice she commanded, “Make thousands, nay, tens of thousands!”
 She said that children in all lands of this world wanted puppets like her to play with!”

 It all started in a small first floor two-room workshop in Silverless Street, when Bob Pelham began his Wonky Donkeys.
 The puppet making began in 1947 after he relocated production to premises in Kingsbury Street.

 During the first year the only outlet for sales consisted of a shop in Victoria House at the bottom of Kingsbury Street.
 It had been a grocer’s shop before but when the puppets took over, the brightly painted building in cream and turquoise seemed to create a special kind of magic.
 Victoria House was certainly an extraordinary place to work.
 The unusual product they were manufacturing and the happy family atmosphere, created a feeling of group endeavour that formed the basis of the company for years to come.

-When production increased, it became necessary to find larger premises in Elcot Lane in 1952 and Victoria House became the home for the offices and the retail unit.
+By 1951, production had increased and it became necessary to find larger premises in Elcot Lane and Victoria House became the home for the offices and the retail unit.
 The following year, Pelham was able to purchase a site in London Road and this became the long term base for Pelham Puppets until 1987.

 The original London Road factory was a three story building plus a former laundry building, situated on the south bank of the River Kennet.
 On October 18th 1961, the large 3-story building was completely destroyed by fire and huge stocks were lost to the flames.